 Waterfalls of Iguazú

-In one weekend you can experience the life style of the guacho´s in San Antonio de Areco.
+In one weekend you can experience the life style of the guachos in San Antonio de Areco.
 From Buenos Aires the bus ride takes a little over an hour.
 An other place worth visiting outside of Buenos Aires is the pilgrimage site Luján.
 Here you will find a portrait of the patron saint of Argentina in the gothic basilica.
 Every year 4 million Argentinian visit this place.
 By boat you can get to Montevideo in Uruguay in 3 hours.
 Here they still collect the garbage with horse and cart.
 Most cars you see are over 50 years old.

 The population of Argentina

 About 85% of the Argentine population is white.
 Most Argentinian decent from European immigrants, mostly from Spain and Italy.
 In the 16 th century the Spanish settlers came to the World ‘and’new Brought infectious deceases with them.
 The native populary living their isolated life were not resistant to the measles, smallpox and typhus.
 A lot of indigenous population died of flu and pneumonia.
 In 1850 only a half million native indians were left in Argentina.
 The indigenous population was used to wear, but was forced to wear cloth in England.
 These clothes were contaminated with germs and moreover wearing their natural defense system.
 A lot of indigenous population died of flu and pneumonia.
 The small group of indigenous Indians that are left mainly live in Tiera del Fuego.